rajkosto/TegraRcmSmash/README.md

 # TegraRcmSmash ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)
 A reimplementation of fusee-launcher in C++ for Windows platforms.

-Lets you launch fusee payloads to a USB connected Switch in RCM mode.
+Lets you launch fusee/shofEL2 payloads to a USB connected Switch in RCM mode.

 ## Driver setup
  1. Get your Switch into RCM mode and plug it into your Windows PC.
 It should show up somewhere (like Device manager) as "APX"